-If all above are met, the Metric Owner confirms which initiatives can be included and sets up the data collection, data aggregation and approvals processes with the initiative owner.
+If all the above are met, the Metric Owner confirms which initiatives can be included and sets up the data collection, data aggregation and approvals processes with the initiative owner.

-The countries in scope of this performance measure in the current reporting period are Colombia, El Salvador, Guatemala, India, Nigeria, Pakistan and Sri Lanka.
+The countries in scope of this performance measure in the current reporting period are Colombia, India, Nigeria, Pakistan and Sri Lanka.